soccerbart/ecomm-mern/README.md

-This is a fully functioning Ecommerce website that models a tech/electronics website.
+This is a fully functioning Ecommerce application that models a tech/electronics website.
 ---------------------------------
 ![](uploads/mern-ecomm-1.png)
 ---------------------------------